williamtroup/Heat.js/RECENT_CHANGES.md

 - Export TXT and XML files now contain an entry that states when the content was last modified.
 - Only one instance of the "heat-js-tooltip" tooltip element is now created.
 - Only a maximum of 5 files can be imported at the same time.
-- The current month names are now bolder to make them standout (even when the highlight settings are disabled).
+- The current month names are now bolder to make them stand out (even when the highlight settings are disabled).
 - Changing the Color Range toggles will now maintain the scroll position of the current view (if available).
 - Upgraded ECMAScript from ES2020 to ES2022.
 - Exported JSON files are now indented and formatted so they are more readable.
-- Exported XML and HTML files are now indented correctly so they are more readable.
+- Exported XML and HTML files are now indented correctly, so they are more readable.
 - Added a "Save" and "Reset" button to the "Configuration" dialog (pressing "Close" will not just close the dialog).
 - Pressing "Escape" when any dialog is open will now close it.
 - All dates shown in tooltips will now format the ordinal of a date correctly (they will be shown in sup elements).
-- The guide toggles no longer force a re-render when the Map, Line, or Chart views are visible.
+- The guide color range toggle buttons no longer force a re-render when the Map, Line, or Chart views are visible.
 - The default Ids used for the Color Ranges (when not configured) are now padded numbers, so they always remain the same.

 #### **Library:**